PICK OF THE WEEK: Which Sunscreen Should You Choose? (Explainer Video)Claude Harrington 08.23.2016

 2. On-Screen Text, Charts and Graphs

-Because of the subject matter (and the scientific underpinnings we discussed above), one might expect this explainer video to rely on a bombardment of text, charts and graphs.
+Because of the subject matter (and the scientific underpinnings we discussed above), one might expect this explainer video studio to rely on a bombardment of text, charts and graphs for this lesson.
 Although Which Sunscreen Should You Choose? certainly has more of that than the typical explainer, it’s used quite judiciously and always with a very clean aesthetic.

 There are several ways in which this is accomplished, but one notable trick the animators use occurs through spotlighting certain parts of the illustration.
 A good example of this comes when they differentiate between SPF 15, SPF 30 and SPF 50.

 In this instance, the mini-lesson actually begins with all three entities.
 But we don’t really think about all three, because of how only one is spotlighted at the start…

 Keeping with that anti-bombardment spirit, additional information about SPF 15 is drawn before our eyes…

 Then, from there, we move on and square the spotlight on SPF 30…

 Eventually, the technique takes us to the complete comparison…

 Imagine if we had begun with that graphic directly above?
 It wouldn’t have been terrible, but it likely wouldn’t have been as easy to absorb.
 A similar strategy is also used very effectively when comparing UVB and UVA rays…

 A nice (and unexpected) final point this explainer video makes is that, while sunscreen protects us, certain kinds and uses may end up failing to protect others.